Click Here for 2018-2019 Northridge High School Profile Information

 Additionally, Ohio students are required to earn a minimum of 18 total points on seven end-of-course assessments in Algebra 1, Geometry, English/Language Arts 1 & 2, Biology, US History, and US Government.
 Tests are each scored 1-5 with 3 being “proficient.”

-Student transcripts indicate a weighted GPA on a 4.33 scale.
+Grading is based on a 4.0 Scale.
+Student transcripts prior to 2019 indicate a weighted GPA on a 4.33 scale.
 To compute GPA on a weighted 4.0 scale, multiply “CUMW” GPA on student transcript x .9238.
 Northridge course grades are valued as indicated in the table at the top right of this page.
 Class rank is cumulative and is computed at the end of each semester; weighted GPA is used to determine rank.